-Doc.
-264. Pursuant to the Consolidated Order and the Court's express authorization, on April 14, 2020, the Receiver filed a clawback complaint against almost 100 non-settling investors, seeking to recover approximately \$4.4 million plus costs and prejudgment interest.
-A copy of the complaint can be found on the Receiver's website (the "Clawback Action").17

-Since filing the Clawback Action, the Receiver has reached settlements with many defendants:
+Pursuant to that mandate, the Receiver obtained pre-suit settlements collectively worth \$246,497.09.
+On April 14, 2020, the Receiver filed a clawback complaint against almost 100 non-settling investors, seeking to recover approximately \$4.4 million plus costs and prejudgment interest.
+A copy of the complaint can be found on the Receiver's website (the "Clawback Action").
+Through the Clawback Action, the Receiver obtained post-suit or post-judgment settlements worth approximately \$1,214,917.09, and default judgments worth approximately \$2,145,880.47.
+The liability portion of the Clawback Action is complete, but the Receiver continues to register default judgments, seek writs of garnishment, and employ other collection mechanisms, including post-judgment discovery.